James Pattison Cockburn

-James Pattison Cockburn (18 March 1779 – 18 March 1847) was an artist, author and military officer.
-He was born into a military family and received his military training at the Royal Military Academy, Woolwich where he received training in drawing which was related to the skills required for topography.
+James Pattison Cockburn (18 March 1779 – 18 March 1847) was a British artist, author, and military officer.
+He was born into a military family and received his military training at the Royal Military Academy, Woolwich where he learned to draw as part of his education in topography.
+His artistic talent resulted in a prolific portfolio of paintings capturing the landscapes and cities throughout which he travelled during his military service, including many Canadian locations such as Quebec City.

 Life

 Cockburn had a long military career and retired with the rank of Major-General.
 Throughout his time in the army, which took him to many parts of the world, he sketched and produced a steady flow of travel books which he illustrated himself.
 They include A Voyage to Cadiz and Gibraltar, with 30 coloured plates, published in 1815; Swiss Scenery, with 62 plates, in 1820; The Route of the Simplon, in 1822; The Valley of Aosta, in 1823 and Pompeii Illustrated, in folio, in 1827.

-Cockburn spent two periods in Canada during his military career.
-The first, from November 1822 to June 1823, produced little work that has survived, but his second posting, lasting from April 1826 to August 1832, proved artistically productive.
-Many works from this "mature" period cover subjects from both Upper Canada and Lower Canada with Niagara Falls producing some of the finest work.
+Cockburn spent two periods stationed in Quebec City, Canada, during his military career.
+The first, from November 1822 to June 1823, produced little artwork that has survived.
+His second posting, lasting from April 1826 to August 1832, proved to be artistically prolific.
+Many works from this "mature" period cover subjects from both Upper Canada and Lower Canada with Quebec City and Niagara Falls as the subjects of his finest work.
+He is renowned for his precise, faithful representations of Quebec City, which capture the spirit of the city and have lived on as invalubale records of the early nineteenth century in Quebec and Canada.

 Cockburn finished his career as the director of the laboratory of the Royal Arsenal at Woolwich where he died.
 His body of work is large and has yet to be reconstructed in a comprehensive manner for more in-depth study.